Child life specialist: Education and certification

 The first degree program to cater specifically to the field of Child Life Specialist was Wheelock College's "The Hospitalized Child Program", which was created in 1972.
-By the end of the 1970s, programs at Mills College, University of Akron, and Utica College were formed.
-Prior to the program at Wheelock College, child life specialists typically had degrees in fields like Psychology, Human Development, and Education and gained experience in practicum settings.
+By the end of the 1970s, programs at Mills College, the University of Akron, and Utica College were formed.
+Prior to the program at Wheelock College, child life specialists typically had degrees in fields like psychology, human development, and education and gained experience in practicum settings.

-The Association of Child Life Professionals (ACLP) issues the credential of "Certified Child Life Specialist", as an organization they maintain a list of "self-identified" Child Life programs, these programs include fully endorsed programs, undergraduate and graduate child life degree programs, minors, and child life concentrations in degree areas such as psychology, education, and human or child development.
-The ACLP also formally approved programs that meet certain requirements such as having child life specialist practicum placement.
-These endorsed programs are at both the undergraduate and graduate levels and prepare graduates to complete the requirements to earn the credential of "Certified Child Life Specialist".
+The Association of Child Life Professionals (ACLP) issues the credential of "Certified Child Life Specialist" as an organization.
+The ACLP maintains a list of "self-identified" Child Life programs.
+These programs include fully endorsed programs, undergraduate and graduate child life degree programs, minors, and child life concentrations in degree areas such as psychology, education, and human or child development.
+The ACLP also formally approved programs that meet certain requirements, such as having child life specialist practicum placement.
+These endorsed programs are offered at both the undergraduate and graduate levels and prepare graduates to complete the requirements to earn the credential of "Certified Child Life Specialist."
 As of 2020, the ACLP endorses programs at only 13 colleges and universities.
 The ACLP has been endorsing at the graduate level since 2018, and the first graduate program to earn their endorsement was the Boston University Wheelock College of Education & Human Development, the same program that created the Child Life Specialist degree in 1972 when Wheelock was an independent college.

 Becoming a child life specialist

 Employers vary in their requirements.
 The CCLS credential currently is the only one in the field.

 The number of child life jobs continues to rise.
 Virtually every children's hospital across North America has child life staff.
 Most children's hospitals are in large urban areas.
 To find a job in child life, it might be necessary to relocate to a different state.
-The first step to becoming a child life specialist is to receive a bachelor's degree in any field but it is most commonly attained with an emphasis on child development.
+The first step to becoming a child life specialist is to receive a bachelor's degree in any field, but it is most commonly attained with an emphasis on child development.
 The next step is to become certified in the field with CCLS as well as an internship with 600 hours.
-This is the bare minimum to become a child life specialist and some employers will require a Masters with family and child studies.
+This is the bare minimum required to become a child life specialist, and some employers will require a master's degree in family and child studies.

 Earning potential

-Results from a child life salary survey in 2000 indicated that, "on average, child life professionals earned $35,593 but this varied based on the region of the country, position held, number of years of experience in the field, education level, certification status and size of the child life program.
+Results from a child life salary survey in 2000 indicated that, "on average, child life professionals earned $35,593, but this varied based on the region of the country, position held, number of years of experience in the field, education level, certification status, and the size of the child life program.
 On average, individuals who were certified in child life earned $36,256, which was about $5,510 more than those who did not have the credential."